pozsarzs/alanz80x/README.md

 | M4 |  qi   | rj | rk  | sj | sk  | dj | dk | tm/rm | qm  |(qi, tj, tk, sj, sk, dj, dk, tm/rm, qm)|

 Notes:
-- dj is the head moving direction over the input data carrier, dj in D.
+- dj is the head moving direction over the input data carrier, dj in D,
-- dk is the head moving direction over the result data carrier, dk in D.
+- dk is the head moving direction over the result data carrier, dk in D,
+- dj and dk cannot be 'S' at the same time,
-- qi is the actual state, qi in Q.
+- qi is the actual state, qi in Q,
-- qm is the next state, qm in Q.
+- qm is the next state, qm in Q,
-- rj is the register from which the machine reads a symbol, rj in C.
+- rj is the register from which the machine reads a symbol, rj in C,
-- rk is the the register to which the machine writes a symbol, rj in C.
+- rk is the the register to which the machine writes a symbol, rj in C,
-- rm is the next register from which the machine reads a symbol, tm in C.
+- rm is the next register from which the machine reads a symbol, tm in C,
-- sj is the actual symbol read from the data carrier, sj in S.
+- sj is the actual symbol read from the data carrier, sj in S,
-- sk is the symbol to be written to the data carrier, sk in S.
+- sk is the symbol to be written to the data carrier, sk in S,
-- tj is the tape from which the machine reads a symbol, tj in C.
+- tj is the tape from which the machine reads a symbol, tj in C,
-- tk is the the tape to which the machine writes a symbol, tj in C.
+- tk is the tape to which the machine writes a symbol, tj in C,
 - tm is the next tape from which the machine reads a symbol, tm in C.